parmort/dotfiles/README.md

 ## And the Programs I Use

-Not all of these are represented in my dotfiles, since I don't configure them (like Brave).
+Not all of these are represented in my dotfiles, since I don't configure them.
 This is just here to tell me what I need to set up a new machine.

-- Brave
+- Firefox
 - Alacritty
 - `yay`
 - Neovim nightly (built from source)
-- Polybar
+- Polybar (found in `bspwm` folder)
 - BSPWM
 - SXHKD
 - Zathura (`zathura` & `zathura-pdf-poppler`)